Bible Basics :

-The Word of the Week The Importance of the Resurrection of Christ
+The Importance of the Resurrection of Christ

 For I delivered to you as of first importance what I also received, that Christ died